 This email is called a brief.
-It is a task that the agency receives from the client, with a detailed description of the new product, the target group and so on.
+It is a task that the agency receives from the client, with a detailed description of the new product, the target group, and so on.

-This brief arrives in the mail at the agency at a person called an account manager.
-It is the person who is in charge of communicating with the client on the one hand, and that person transmits the requests to his colleagues – copywriters, designers and so on.
+This brief arrives in the mail at the agency by a person called an account manager.
+It is the person who is in charge of communicating with the client on the one hand, and that person transmits the requests to his colleagues – copywriters, designers, and so on.
 This person is extremely important because if the creatives communicated directly with the client, they would quickly quarrel over blood and a knife and no job would last long.
-Thus, when the account manager comes to the designer and says “we have another fifteenth change for today, the director’s daughter doesn’t like the background colour” the designer experiences a nervous breakdown in front of the account manager, and he tells the client everything in a nice way.
+Thus, when the account manager comes to the designer and says “we have another fifteenth change for today, the director’s daughter doesn’t like the background color” the designer experiences a nervous breakdown in front of the account manager, and he tells the client everything in a nice way.
 The account manager is therefore like a kind of buffer zone, a UN peacekeeping mission between two warring parties – the client and the creatives.

 The account manager also has a much better sense of time and organization.
 If the designer tells him “it will be over by tomorrow”, he tells the client “it will be over the day after tomorrow” because he knows in advance that a problem can happen and that it can take longer.
-The account manager responds to all clients’ emails immediately, regularly and responsibly informs them about everything, and if that job were left to the creatives, it would be a disaster and the agency could close quickly.
+The account manager responds to all clients’ emails immediately, regularly, and responsibly informs them about everything, and if that job were left to the creatives, it would be a disaster and the agency could close quickly.

 For big jobs and campaigns that will cost a lot, sometimes one company can hire several agencies.
 The brief will be sent, say, to 5 agencies, with a clear indication that it is a competition – the agency that comes up with the best ideas and makes the best presentation will get the project.
 This competition is called the pitch.
 Usually, a date is set when one agency at a time will have a presence in that company, and in the end, the winner is chosen.

 Usually, the agency hires a so-called studio to make some larger projects, it is a special company that does one specific job.
 For example, there is a studio that makes TV commercials and nothing else.
 Or, an app development studio, and so on.
-The agency can also hire so-called freelancers, these are individuals who do some of these specific jobs.
+The agency can also hire so-called freelancers, are individuals who do some of these specific jobs.
 In that case, the studio can have its own account manager who agrees with the agency’s account manager, and he further with the client…

 When a campaign is designed, usually all the creatives in the agency gather in a room and throw ideas there, until they come up with two or three of the best.
 This is called brainstorming.
-Before that, each of them should do research, look on the net for some similar campaigns and get some ideas.
+Before that, each of them should do research, look on the net for similar campaigns and get some ideas.

-A proposal is sent to the client, which he can reject, accept, modify – 2-3 proposals can be sent to him, so he can choose what he likes more, depending on the project in question.
+A proposal is sent to the client, which he can reject, accept, or modify – 2-3 proposals can be sent to him, so he can choose what he likes more, depending on the project in question.

-For important projects, the agency can also hire external associates – consultants, people who will design the campaign, write a marketing plan, set a strategy, train people to do some things – for example, I deal with that.
+For important projects, the agency can also hire external associates – consultants, people who will design the campaign, write a marketing plan, set a strategy, and train people to do some things – for example, I deal with that.

 That’s about how the agency works…